industrial-revolutioners/buk/README.md

 ## How can I earn stars?

-You get the first star if you finish the level successfully.
+-   You get the first star if you finish the level successfully.
-The second star is given if you collect all the bonuses on the level.
+-   The second star is given if you collect all the bonuses on the level.
-The third star is given if you finish the level with the fewest steps.
+-   The third star is given if you finish the level with the fewest steps.

+## It does not work / it's ugly!

+We've tested the game and should work in:

+-   Google Chrome 53.0.2785.101
+-   Google Chrome Android 52.0.2743.98
+-   Firefox 48.0
+-   Firefox Android 48.0

+Unfortunatelly we don't have the equipments to check if the game works in Safari, Microsoft Edge or Internet Explorer so it's very likely that it won't work.

+If you see the shadow is a skewed, or that some surfaces shine so bad it's natural.
+Texture flickering (z-fight) might appear on some poor hardware.

 # Development stuff